 It does not have to be this way.
 If you have found yourself nodding your head and answering “yes” to any of the above questions, consider professional counseling.
 As a first generation child of Taiwanese immigrants, supporting my clients as they navigate the complexities of living between two cultures is something very near and dear to me.
 I grew up like many first generation children of immigrants – speaking the native tongue (Mandarin) at home, attending Chinese Language School on Sundays, shunning my Chinese background to fit in with my peers at school, and trying to act more “American” while also trying to please my Chinese family.
 As I often have said to my colleagues or friends, “When I visit my family’s home, I often feel like I have to take off my American shoes and put on my Chinese slippers before going inside.”
 You might find yourself relating to this and if this is the case, I can support you in navigating these feelings.

-Not every client’s experience is the exactly the same, but because of the largely communal nature of how Asian Americans live and interact with each other and the high value Asian-American families place upon certain structures (e.g., interdependence, family, education, marriage, hierarchy, obedience, and filial piety), many common themes emerge in our ability to cope and find acceptance and understanding, which often result in feelings of guilt and shame.
+Not every client’s experience is the exactly the same, but because of the largely communal nature of how Asian Americans live and interact with each other and the high value Asian-American families place upon certain structures (e.g., interdependence, family, education, marriage, hierarchy, obedience, and filial piety), many common themes emerge in our ability to cope and find acceptance and understanding, thus perpetuating our feelings of guilt and shame.

 Over the past several years, as my practice has evolved, it has become increasingly evident to me that there is a great need for culturally-competent counseling to serve the Asian-American community here in the greater Seattle area.
 To do my part, I now devote a specific portion of my practice to serving the Asian-American community.
 This has truly become one of my passions and priorities.
 It would be a great honor to welcome you, to listen to your story, and to support you on your path to wellness and healing.